asfopoo/habe/README.md

 ### Contributing
 - Create a branch named `<your_name>/<feature>`
 - Create a pull request to be merged to master
-- Once reviewed and tested your code may be merged to master thus putting it into production
+- Once reviewed and tested your code may be merged to master